kmoppel/kmoppel.github.io/_posts/2025-11-13-postgres-kafka-and-event-queues.md

 # But Still — Who “Wins”?

 As humans, we’re always looking for simplifications.
 Having seen and implemented some pretty crazy things on top of Postgres, I tend to say that Postgres is *mostly* good enough for many purposes, for many years.

 For queuing — with some work, no doubt.
 For pub-sub — less so.

+And honestly if the below mind-boggling statistics from Stanislav's blog post, in context of comparing to Kafka, are even remotely correct - the bar is very low to begin with.

+> A report by RedPanda found that ~55% of respondents use Kafka for < 1 MB/s.
+> Kafka-vendor Aiven similarly shared that 50% of their Kafka deployments
+> have an ingest rate of below 10 MB/s.

 Of course, if you already know you’ll need to scale like crazy, go with something else.
 Kafka, while not directly comparable, is good but adds operational overhead for sure — at least based on experience from my previous startup.